-The Elizabeth Mandell Music Institute (EMMI) is a renowned high school strings program.
-Students study music theory, harmony, analysis, counterpoint and ear training at the conservatory/college level.
-Chamber orchestra classes meet twice a week and culminate in four annual concerts.
-Chamber music classes likewise meet twice a week and culminate in two concerts a year.
+The Elizabeth Mandell Music Institute (EMMI) is a renowned high school music program.
+In addition to the outstanding college preparatory academic offerings at Crossroads, EMMI students study music theory, harmony, analysis, counterpoint, rhythm and ear training at the conservatory/college level.
+Chamber Orchestra classes meet twice a week and culminate in four annual concerts.
+Chamber Music classes also meet twice a week, and ensembles are coached by prominent Los Angeles musicians, culminating in two concerts a year.
 Solo recitals are presented monthly.

 EMMI has performed at Los Angeles County Museum of Art, the Bing Theater at USC and, most recently, at Carnegie Hall in New York City.
-Graduates of this outstanding program can be found in symphony orchestras, opera houses, on the international concert circuit and on the faculties of major conservatories around the world.
+Graduates of this outstanding program have gone on to prolific careers as concert masters, composers, opera singers and recording artists.

 The Institute was named in honor of the late Elizabeth Heller Mandell, a Crossroads grandmother and parent of alumni as well as a former Trustee of the School.